Fake News Data Collection and Classification: Iterative Query Selection for Opaque Search Engines with Pseudo Relevance Feedback: Introduction

 Every day, millions of people search for information online~\cite{christopher2008introduction}.
 Market researchers search for products related to their product or business~\cite{yao2012product}.
 Researchers reviewing the academic literature search for works related to their current article~\cite{bethard2010should}.
 Posts and comments that discuss a news item are retrieved from online social media (OSM) for fake news detection~\cite{zhou2015real}.
 There are many similar cases when additional information related to a specific document is required.
 We will refer to such a document as a \emph{prototype}.

 There are multiple methods for retrieving a set of documents that are similar to a given prototype from a corpus.
 Most of these methods represent documents as vectors and calculate the similarity between the prototype and other documents.
-The basic methods are based on TF-IDF (term frequency-inverse document frequency) and, BM25 which treats each document as a bag-of-words~\cite{alvarez2017review}.
-Advanced methods, such as Doc2Vec~\cite{le2014distributed}, Skip-thoughts~\cite{kiros2015skip}, Sent2Vec~\cite{pagliardini2018unsupervised}, and others, use neural networks to represent documents as low dimensional vectors~\cite{alvarez2017review}.
+The basic methods are based on TF-IDF (term frequency-inverse document frequency) and BM25 which treats each document as a bag-of-words~\cite{alvarez2017review}.
+Advanced methods, such as Doc2Vec~\cite{le2014distributed}, Skip-thoughts~\cite{kiros2015skip}, Sent2Vec~\cite{pagliardini2018unsupervised}, and others, use neural networks to represent documents as low-dimensional vectors~\cite{alvarez2017review}.
 Once vector representations of documents are available, retrieving the documents that are most similar to the prototype, i.e., closest to it in the embedding space, is straightforward.

 Retrieval methods that are based on document similarity assume access to the corpus being searched.
 This assumption is valid for transparent search engines, where the repository and the algorithms are known to the user.
-However, all the popular search engines, including general purpose search like Google, or platform specific, such as Twitter search, are opaque providing very little information about their repositories and algorithms~\cite{urgen1996case}.
+However, all the popular search engines, including general-purpose search like Google, or platform-specific, such as Twitter search, are opaque providing very little information about their repositories and algorithms~\cite{urgen1996case}.
 Other than Google's image search, current search engines do not provide document-based search services.
 Therefore, we usually resort to the short keyword queries that are a mainstay of anyone using today's search engines~\cite{chirita2007personalized}.